When I left the tech startup world in 2010, I was already pretty burned out, yet I had no real idea why that was the case.

 Stress is a massive roadblock on the entrepreneurial journey.
 When we allow stress to dominate our lives, we become more doubtful, less healthy, and less productive.

-Understanding the effect of stress changed my life–and eventually my business model (but that’s a different story).
+Understanding the effects of stress changed my life–and eventually my business model (but that’s a different story).

 After many years of struggling with stress as a side effect of my ambitions, I was used to functioning at a subpar level and had no idea what it felt like to be well-rested and energized.

-When my fatigue started reaching debilitating levels, I had to make dramatic changes.
+When my fatigue started reaching debilitating levels, I needed to make dramatic changes.
 I had to become a master of my time, my health, and my energy levels.

-Today, I'm the opposite.
+Today, I’m the opposite of burned out.
 I have become addicted to feeling calm, focused, and energized.

-How do you know if you’re suffering from adrenal fatigue caused by stress?
+How do you know if you’re suffering from stress-induced adrenal fatigue?
 Think about the beginning and end of your days.
 Do you have trouble waking up?
 Do you feel lethargic, tired, and drained in the morning?
 Does your energy level drop precipitously between 3-4 PM?
 These are both symptoms of adrenal fatigue.

-People suffering from adrenal fatigue feel hungry frequently, crave salty foods, and often have the urge to eat late at night.
+People suffering from adrenal fatigue frequently feel hungry, crave salty foods, and often have the urge to eat late at night.

 Finally, feeling constantly impatient, irritated, and unhappy can be a signal of adrenal fatigue.
-People suffering from adrenal fatigue also tend to get sick more easily and are overall less productive.
+People suffering from adrenal fatigue also tend to get sick more easily and are less productive overall.

 Cortisol is an adrenal hormone that influences many of the body’s responses to stress.
 It regulates blood sugar levels, immune responses, blood pressure, and a variety of other physiological processes.
 Some people just have naturally low levels of cortisol, but it can also be influenced by our habits.

-I've had to deal with adrenal fatigue, depression, anxiety, and burnout – debilitating experiences that I would never play down.
+I’ve had to deal with adrenal fatigue, depression, anxiety, and burnout – debilitating experiences that I would never downplay.
 I’ve been there.
-So when I tell you it’s possible to not only manage stress, but also develop habits that will allow you to charge ahead, know that I speak from experience.
+So when I tell you it’s possible to not only manage stress, but to also develop habits that will allow you to charge ahead, know that I speak from experience.

-Conquering adrenal fatigue requires a radical change to your basic habits.
+Conquering adrenal fatigue requires a radical change in your basic habits.
 All you have to do is change EVERYTHING!